We’ve had lots of questions about revalidation - here are the answers to the most common ones.

 Out of the 4 learning entries you submit, at least 2 have to be planned.
 You can submit 3 planned entries and 1 unplanned, or even 4 planned if you like.

 Both types need to be about activities from the last 12 months, and show how your learning led to real, positive impact on service users.
 But the format is a little different:

-In 2019, you’ll need to write up a conversation you had with a peer about your practice.
-Talk to your peer in person, online, over the phone, in a video call… however you like.
+From 2019, you’ll need to write up a conversation you had with a peer about your practice.
+Talk to your peer in person, online, over the phone, in a video call…however you like.

-Choose someone you’re able to have an honest, informed conversation with about the different aspects of your work.
+Choose someone you can have an honest, informed conversation with about the different aspects of your work.
 You’ll have to declare conflicts of interest, so it is not recommended you use a friend or family member.
-You can however use our local RPS groups to network and find a peer.
+Why not use RPS In Your Area to network and find a peer?

 Your write-up should cover: